18 Aug Is downward facing dog pose ok for our bones?

 Explore with me how to practice downward facing dog pose and more.

-You can get 7 days free access to try my class recordings in the Vital Bones Community Library.
+You can practice with me live or get my class recordings in the Vital Bones Community Library.
 Sign up to practice this class: